-Can you simply toss your knife in the dishwasher?
+Can you simply toss your chef knife in the dishwasher?
 The clear answer from many experts is no, absolutely not.
 Your dishwasher can cause damage to your expensive, finely-tuned knives.

-Heat and moisture can also dull knife edges and points.
-This makes it less effective and can even ruin a knife completely.
+blade less effective and can even ruin a knife completely.

 Even if your knife doesn’t get significantly damaged, this can still wear down the blade, resulting in dull edges and points.
-You will find it more difficult to cut anything and need to sharpen the knife more often.
+You will find it more difficult to cut and will then need to sharpen the knife more often.
 This frequent sharpening itself can wear down the blade until you have no choice but to buy a new knife to replace it.

 The good news is, you don’t need a dishwasher to clean your knives.
 You don’t even need that much time or effort.
 All you need is hot water.
 You can use soap if you need to, but try to stay away from anything too abrasive.